Brian-Quach/Web-Crawl/src/README.md

 * content-type - application/json
 * body - username and exp to assign

-Response - HTTP Status Code: 200 for success, 500 if the user does not exist
+Response - HTTP Status Code: 200 for success with exp number awarded, 500 if the user does not exist

 Example
 ```